Y-Shcheholskyy/graalpy.github.io/docs/graalpy/reference/Interoperability.md

 R -e 'install.packages("https://www.rforge.net/src/contrib/jpeg_0.1-8.tar.gz", repos=NULL)'
 ```

-This example also uses [image_magix.py](/docs/reference/assets/image_magix.py) and works
-on a JPEG image input (you can try with [this image](/docs/reference/assets/python_demo_picture.jpg)).
+This example also uses [image_magix.py](../assets/image_magix.py) and works on a JPEG image input (you can try with [this image](../assets/python_demo_picture.jpg)).
-These files have to be in the same directory that the script below is located in and run from.
+The files have to be in the same directory that the script below is located in and run from.
 ```python
 import polyglot
 import sys